-On this web page, you will read a detailed guide of the claims process if you have experienced a negligent accident leading to an injury while travelling on a Virgin Train.
-We have included examples of accidents that could possibly happen on a train along with an explanation regarding what makes a train passenger who suffers an injury eligible to pursue a claim for compensation.
+In this guide, we have included examples of accidents that could possibly happen on a train along with an explanation regarding what makes a train passenger who suffers an injury eligible to pursue a claim for compensation.
 We look further at the concept of liability, and give information about the claims process itself.

 If you have any questions that have been left unanswered by this guide, or you simply need some advice about your own claim, then please speak to one of our claims experts on 0800 073 8801.
 They will be able to give you the answers that you need, and explain how we can help to get your claim started right away.